 Treatment of GIST

-Once a GIST has been diagnosed by a specialist pathologist, you are probably best looked after by a Multi Disciplinary Team (MDT) with real expertise in treating GIST, unless you have been found to have had a very small and slow-growing tumour.
+Once a GIST has been diagnosed by a specialist pathologist, you are best looked after by a Multi Disciplinary Team (MDT) with real expertise in treating GIST.
 There may be two MDTs involved in your care.
 The first will be the team which removed your tumour, if this has been done.
 This team will be specialists in the part of your body where the tumour was eg stomach, intestines, rectum.
 This is the Site Specific MDT.
 The second will be the team concerned with your on-going treatment with drugs, or just surveillance.
 This is the Sarcoma MDT.
 Many patients with GIST are still being treated in small general hospitals with little knowledge or experience of GIST.
+You should make sure that you are being treated by GIST specialists.
+Medical experts who have experience of treating large numbers of GIST patients and who have developed first hand experience of this rare cancer.

 The NICE "Improving Outcomes Guidance for People with Sarcoma", was published in March 2006.
-This document is only "guidance" and unfortunately is not yet mandatory.
-However, among the recommendations this document makes, are:
+This document recommendations this document makes, are:

 "The site-specific MDT has primary responsibility to liaise with the sarcoma MDT to discuss the management of each patient.
 Specified care plans, taking into account currently available clinical trials, should be used.
 It should be made clear to patients who their key worker is.